sgazagnes/21cm-tomography-mnras/README.rst

 **Background:**
 The EoR marks a phase where early galaxies ionized the neutral hydrogen in the universe.
 The 21-cm signal from hydrogen can probe this era.
-Upcoming instruments like **SKA** will soon enable direct imaging of these fluctuations.
+Upcoming instruments like the Square Kilometer Array (SKA) will soon enable direct imaging of these fluctuations.

 **Problem:**
-Traditional 21-cm analyses use the **power spectrum**, which misses important **non-Gaussian features** like shape and topology.
+Traditional 21-cm analyses use the power spectrum, which misses important non-Gaussian features like shape and topology.

-**Solution Proposed:**
+**Solution:**
-The authors develop a **Bayesian inference** approach using **morphological pattern spectra**
-(size, elongation, flatness, sparseness, and compactness) of ionized regions.
+I developed a Bayesian inference approach using the morphological pattern spectra (size, elongation, flatness, sparseness, and compactness) of ionized regions.

 **Methodology:**

-- Extend the MCMC tool **21CMMC** to include morphological statistics.
+- Extend the MCMC tool 21CMMC to include morphological statistics.
-- Use **21CMFAST** for simulating reionization scenarios.
+- Use 21cmFAST for simulating reionization scenarios.
-- Extract morphological descriptors using a custom tool called **DISCCOFAN**.
+- Extract morphological features using a custom tool called DISCCOFAN.
-- Analyze mock **SKA1-Low** observations with realistic noise and resolution.
+- Run MCMC inferences on mock SKA observations with realistic noise and resolution.

 Result figures:
 ---------------